 About the High Sheriff’s Awards for Enterprise

-These prestigious business accolades have attracted support from a whole host of sponsors who recognise the spirit of enterprise and development in the county, and the Awards are made possible thanks to significant contributions from these generous and loyal sponsors as well as coordination from the High Sheriff’s office, the Business Research Institute, the University of Chester and Cheshire Business Leaders.
+These prestigious business accolades have attracted support from a whole host of sponsors who recognise the spirit of enterprise and development in the county, and the Awards are made possible thanks to significant contributions from these generous and loyal sponsors in excess of £500,000 during the last twelve years, as well as coordination from the High Sheriff’s office, the University of Chester and Cheshire Business Leaders.

 The Awards, which recognise successful businesses across Halton, Warrington and Cheshire, highlight outstanding achievement by local companies with a turnover of at least £500,000 and between 5 and 250 employees.
 Entrants are judged by a panel of senior members of the Cheshire business community who all give their time voluntarily to these Awards.
 They are independent and objective and judge businesses on a range of criteria including enterprise, responsible business practice, innovation, development and export.

 The Awards are presented at an annual Awards Evening.
 Previous guest speakers at the Awards have included Dr Sandeep Ranote, John Amaechi OBE, John Roberts, Prof Phil Redmond CBE and Mrs Alexis Redmond MBE, Tom Bloxham MBE, Ross Warburton MBE, Dr Pete Waterman OBE, Malcolm Walker CBE, John Timpson CBE, and Ian O’Doherty.
 More than £16,000 has been raised during the Awards Evenings for nominated charities that have included Cheshire Community Foundation, Crimebeat, OnSide Youth Zones, Claire House and the Five Hospices of Cheshire.